marcjofreProf/BasicQuantumKeyDistribution/README.md

 # BasicQuantumKeyDistribution
-Basic Python scripts to compute SKR, RKR and QBER/Noise for Discrete and Continuous variables QKD
+Basic Python scripts to compute SKR, RKR and QBER/Noise for Discrete and Continuous variables QKD.

+The main script is PythonGeneralCalculationControllerSKRqber